-Morganite is a pink semi-precious stone in the beryl family, related to popular stones like emerald and aquamarine.
-The hue can range from orange to coral to salmon to a subtle pink, although you’ll notice that a light peachy-pink is the most common.
+Morganite is a pink semiprecious stone in the beryl family.
+The hue can range from orange to coral to salmon to subtle pink, although you’ll notice light peachy pink is the most common.

-What to Look for in a Morganite Ring
+What to Look for in a Morganite Engagement Ring

-The color is often dependent on the size of the stone.
-“You should know that morganites typically have deeper color saturation in larger sizes, so you may want to increase your carat weight requirements to achieve the color you desire,” says Kanary.
+- Which of the 4Cs should you prioritize?
+Color is very important because the various hues can completely change the style and look of your ring.
+However, carat is equally as important.
+The color is often dependent on it.
+“Morganites typically have deeper color saturation in larger sizes, so you may want to increase your carat weight requirements to achieve the color you desire,” says Kanary.

 Kanary recommends cleaning it about once every six months or so.
 She adds that you should also check the prongs to make sure it’s securely set whenever you clean it.

 Natalie Marie Rose Morganite Ring